What is Hand-Foot Syndrome (HFS)?

 - Avoid tight fitting clothing (socks, stockings) or tight shoes.
 Wear loose, comfy shoes when going out and slippers around the house.
 Do not go barefoot.

 - Avoid activities that rub the skin or put pressure on the palms or soles for one week after treatment (or as often as possible if you are on a daily medication).
 Any activity that puts pressure on the palms or soles should be avoided, but some examples include: washing vigorously, running, jumping, aerobics, long periods of walking, working with garden or repair tools (i.e. shovel, screwdriver, hammer) or chopping food.

 - Apply a moisturizer to your hands and feet liberally and often, but gently to avoid rubbing the skin too harshly.
-Try applying a generous amount of moisturizer at bedtime and wear a loose pair of cotton gloves or socks to bed to promote absorption of the lotion.
+Try applying a good amount of moisturizer at bedtime and wear a loose pair of cotton gloves or socks to bed to help the lotion absorb into the skin.
 Some recommended moisturizers are Bag Balm, Udderly Smooth Cream, Eucerin, and Aveeno.
-Avoid any lotions or creams that contain perfumes, alcohol or glycerin.
+Avoid any lotions or creams that have perfumes, alcohol or glycerin.